 - Create an S-curve

-- Slightly lift the shadows portion
+- Slightly lift the shadow portion

 - Add fade by raising the bottom left point